Steve Azzanesi

 Steven M. Azzanesi (born c.
 1977 or 1978) is an American college football coach.
 He most recently served as the head football coach for Alvernia University, a position he held from 2022 to 2025.
 He also coached for Wesley (DE) and Delaware State.
 He played college football for Wesley (DE) as a quarterback.

 Playing career and education

-Azzanesi grew up in Wilmington, Delaware, and attended St. Elizabeth High School.
+Azzanesi grew up in Wilmington, Delaware, and attended and played football at St. Elizabeth High School.
 As a quarterback, he led St. Elizabeth to the state football championship during his junior year in 1994.
 After his graduation in 1996, Azzanesi attended Wesley College in Dover, Delaware.
 He played college football as a quarterback and also played baseball.
 He was a First-team All-ACFC quarterback in 1998 and was a captain for the 1999 baseball team.

 Azzanesi earned bachelor's degrees in communications and accounting in 2000 from Wesley.
 He earned his Master of Business Administration in 2004 while serving as an assistant football coach for Wesley.
 In May 2021, he earned his doctorate from Wilmington University.